geeknik/my-awesome-stars/topics.md

 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [RicardoGEsteves/omniscient](https://github.com/RicardoGEsteves/omniscient) - Cutting-edge Full-stack AI Platform delivered as a SaaS (Software as a Service).
 Built on a robust technology stack, integrated with powerful APIs such as OpenAI and Replicate, offers a seamless exper
 - [Wannabeasmartguy/RAGENT](https://github.com/Wannabeasmartguy/RAGENT) - Probably one of the lightest native RAG + Agent apps out there，experience the power of Agent-powered models and Agent-driven knowledge bases in one click, without complex configuration.
-- [danny-avila/LibreChat](https://github.com/danny-avila/LibreChat) - Enhanced ChatGPT Clone: Features Agents, DeepSeek, Anthropic, AWS, OpenAI, Assistants API, Azure, Groq, o1, GPT-4o, Mistral, OpenRouter, Vertex AI, Gemini, Artifacts, AI model switching, message searc
+- [danny-avila/LibreChat](https://github.com/danny-avila/LibreChat) - Enhanced ChatGPT Clone: Features Agents, DeepSeek, Anthropic, AWS, OpenAI, Responses API, Azure, Groq, o1, GPT-4o, Mistral, OpenRouter, Vertex AI, Gemini, Artifacts, AI model switching, message search
 - [cpypasta/llm-web-agent](https://github.com/cpypasta/llm-web-agent) - A collection of tools that explore giving LLMs agency.
 - [Autonomy-Data-Unit/germ-demo](https://github.com/Autonomy-Data-Unit/germ-demo) - LLM-Powered Geopolitical and Environmental Risk Monitor for Companies House
 - [metaskills/experts](https://github.com/metaskills/experts) - Experts.js is the easiest way to create and deploy OpenAI's Assistants and link them together as Tools to create advanced Multi AI Agent Systems with expanded memory and attention to detail.